There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - El Arranque Cafe offers a tasty range of cocktails.
 Besides, there is live music on weekends | Close at 2 am

-- Siete Pulgadas Listening Bar: To come and listen to old records on an excellent sound system and drink cocktails made by a talented barman.
+- Siete Pulgadas Listening Bar: Come and listen to old records on an excellent sound system and drink cocktails made by a talented barman.
 Excellent atmosphere.

 - Berlin Bar serves delicious beers.
 Perfect to start the evening.
 Close at 2 am